 - Turnkey engineering solutions

 - Check before you dig service to find out where electricity cables are located

 Both the Distribution Network Operators and the energy suppliers maintain a Priority Services Register for tracking vulnerable customers who may need additional support.
 This register is used by Northern Powergrid when a power cut occurs to provide additional support if needed to these priority customers who are affected by a power cut.

-If you need to make a complaint to Northern Powergrid contact:
+If you need to make a complaint, you can contact to Northern Powergrid:

 - Call – 0800 781 8848